Cosmetics product information file (PIF)

 - Part A: Cosmetic product safety information

-A complete cosmetics product information file (PIF) is the basis for the notification to the EU CPNP portal, which must be performed before the cosmetic products can be placed on the EU market.
+A complete cosmetics product information file (PIF) is the basis for the notification to the EU CPNP portal or the UK SCPN portal, which must be performed before the cosmetic products can be placed on the EU/UK market.

 CE.WAY SERVICES RELATED TO THE PRODUCT INFORMATION FILE